 (c) The funds shall be held in a special and separate bank account marked "Fire Department Aid Fund."

-(4) If expenditure is made of an allotted fund, copies of receipted bills shall be forwarded by the volunteer fire department aid coordinator to the commission.
-If the grant is to be used toward the retirement of a preexisting debt for purchase of land, buildings or equipment, proof of the expenditure in the form of an affidavit or cancelled note shall be furnished to the commission.
-A false statement made knowingly by an applicant shall call for refund of grant monies and prosecution under existing statutes.
+(b) If the funds are used toward the retirement of a preexisting debt for purchase of land, buildings, or equipment, proof of the expenditure in the form of an affidavit or cancelled note shall be submitted to the commission.

 Section 6.
 Incorporation by Reference.
 (1) The following material is incorporated by reference: